Atlanta Municipal Court DUI Lawyers

 • There is a $25.00 permit fee that needs to be paid to the Georgia Department of Driver Services.

-The period a person must successfully maintain the ignition interlock device on their vehicle will be based on whether he or she consents to or refuses the state-administered chemical test requested by the arresting officer.
+The period during which a person must successfully maintain the ignition interlock device on their vehicle will be based on whether they consent to or refuse the state-administered chemical test requested by the arresting officer.

 A person who consents to the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 4 months.
-If he or she is subsequently acquitted of the underlying Atlanta DUI charge, or the underlying DUI charge is dismissed or reduced, the ignition interlock device may be removed at no cost and the driver’s license may be replaced.
+If they are subsequently acquitted of the underlying Atlanta DUI charge or the underlying DUI charge is dismissed or reduced, the ignition interlock device may be removed at no cost, and the driver’s license may be replaced.
 A person who refuses the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 12 months, regardless of the outcome of the underlying Atlanta DUI charge.

-Contact us today to discuss your Atlanta DUI arrest with our experienced Atlanta DUI defense lawyers at 404.816.8777.
+Contact us today at 404.816.8777 to discuss your Atlanta DUI arrest with our experienced defense lawyers.
 Our dedicated Atlanta Municipal Court DUI lawyers are also experienced in handling administrative license suspension actions.
-We can review your case and prepare a defense strategy for your Atlanta DUI criminal charges and your license suspension hearing.
+We can review your case and prepare a defense strategy for your Atlanta DUI criminal charges and license suspension hearing.

-So I made a proper request for a license suspension hearing in my Atlanta DUI case, what happens next?
+So, I correctly requested a license suspension hearing in my Atlanta DUI case.
+What happens next?

 The license suspension action is a civil action separate from your Atlanta DUI criminal charges and only deals with your license or privilege to drive in this state.
-This proceeding is litigated by a completely separate court from your Atlanta DUI criminal case.
-Once the Georgia Department of Driver Services processes your request for a hearing, your case is then sent to the Georgia Office of State Administrative Hearings (OSAH) where a hearing will be scheduled in front of a judge from OSAH.
-Typically a hearing date is set roughly 60 days from the date of your arrest.
-Once a hearing is requested, the Department of Driver Services will extend your driving privileges until there is an order entered from the OSAH judge.
+A separate court from your Atlanta DUI criminal case prosecutes this proceeding.
+Once the Georgia Department of Driver Services processes your request for a hearing, your case is sent to the Georgia Office of State Administrative Hearings (OSAH), where a hearing will be scheduled in front of a judge from OSAH.
+Typically, a hearing date is set roughly 60 days from the date of your arrest.
+Once a hearing is requested, the Department of Driver Services will extend your driving privileges until an order is entered from the OSAH judge.

-The license suspension hearing for your Atlanta DUI case is held at the Office of State Administrative Hearings Headquarters located at 225 Peachtree Street NE, Suite 400, Atlanta, GA 30303.
-The Administrative Law Judge that usually presides over the Atlanta suspension hearings is Chief Judge Michael Malihi.
-At a hearing, Judge Malihi has a very limited role in deciding your case.
-The judge is bound by law to only look at certain statutory factors to determine whether or not those statutory factors were met.
+The license suspension hearing for your Atlanta DUI case is held at the Office of State Administrative Hearings Headquarters at 225 Peachtree Street NE, Suite 400, Atlanta, GA 30303.
+The Administrative Law Judge who usually presides over the Atlanta suspension hearings is Chief Judge Michael Malihi.
+Judge Malihi has a minimal role at a hearing in deciding your case.
+The judge is bound by law to only look at certain statutory factors to determine whether those were met.
 That is it.
 The judge does not look at your criminal or driver’s history.
-The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may if your license is suspended.
-Judge Malihi’s only role in this civil action against your driving privileges is to determine if the following factors were met by a preponderance of the evidence (less than the beyond a reasonable doubt standard at criminal trials):
+The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may have if your license is suspended.
+Judge Malihi’s only role in this civil action against your driving privileges is to determine if the following factors were met by a preponderance of the evidence (less than the beyond-a-reasonable doubt standard at criminal trials):

 • Whether your Atlanta DUI law enforcement officer or Georgia State Trooper had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or